bigbadplayer/DatePickerGO/README.md

 # DatePickerGO
-Quick pick of a date / date-range from a pup-up GUI.
+Quick pick a date / date-range easily from this pup-up Calendar.

 ![DatePickerGO_anim](https://github.com/bigbadplayer/DatePickerGO/assets/20395062/7c311523-1284-4192-9a9d-0bc574fdc841)

+## Introduction
+Have you ever needed to type in calendar dates?
+If the answer is yes, may you will be interested in trying this calendar app for easy select + insert dates / date-ranges.
+No need to search for the taskbar's calendar; because this configurable DatePicker is just a Keyboard Shortcut away from you.
+Past or Future?
+E-mail or document?
+No matter, just pick-and-insert.

 ## Features
 - Hotkey for pop-up window with DatePicker (Default: Shift+Win+D)